WeiLing5/as1/README.md

 https://youtu.be/apzI6L-92u0 or https://archive.org/download/NingweiAssignment1

 Function:
-- view the log entries (newest addition appearing last)
+- view the log entries (newest addition appearing last) (Tab 1)
-- add a new entry (appends to the log)
+- add a new entry (appends to the log) (Tab 0.
+Add Button)
-- select and edit an existing entry
+- select and edit an existing entry (Hold left click)
-- cancel adding or editing an entry
+- cancel adding or editing an entry (Clear Button)
 - see the total overall fuel cost (computed, in dollars, to 2 decimal places), in the view of the log entries

+Assumption: User will enter all data before clicking the add button.
-Note: App crashes if no data are entered when the user click the add button.
-Tab 0 is the add/edit tab, tab 1 is the data tab.
+Note: App crashes if fuel unit cost and fuel cost are not entered when the user click the add button.

 Source:
 - https://www.youtube.com/watch?v=ZddHwDYqyIw&list=PL_PaSTBkUwk4PXlhZIe4COpwnWeCRnw2F